DavidKilty/ProjectSubmission3/README.md

 ![contactimage](assets/GameInvalidInput.png)

-* The user plays against the comuputer.
+* The user plays against the computer.
-* The python code therefor accepts data input from the user.
+* The Python code therefore accepts data input from the user.
 * The computer also keeps track of the scores.
-* It will not let you enter same data twice.
+* It will not let you enter the same data twice.
-* It will not let you enter erronious data, outside the digits of 1 through 5 and the word 'yes' or 'no'.
+* It will not let you enter erroneous data, outside the digits of 1 through 5 and the word 'yes' or 'no'.

 ###  Features - Future Features